laosfoundation/brc721/README.md

 ## Environment & configuration

-Configuration is a mix of CLI flags and environment variables.
+Configuration is based on a `.env` file in the project root (loaded automatically) plus CLI flags.
 The CLI parser lives in `src/cli/args.rs:6-105` and the runtime context in `src/context.rs:7-42`.

-You will typically either:
+Typical flow:
-- Create a `.env` file in the project root with your RPC settings, or
+- Create a `.env` file in the project root with your RPC settings.
-- Point `DOTENV_PATH` at a custom file (e.g. `.env.local`).
+- Optionally override the file used by setting `DOTENV_PATH` (e.g. `.env.local`).

 ### Core RPC